cf-convention/cf-convention.github.io/index.md

 CF is developed through open discussion on GitHub.
 If you would like to propose a change, make a suggestion, report a problem or ask a question, please [see here](cfconventions.org/discussion.html).
 Changes are decided according to the CF [governance arrangements](cfconventions.org/governance.html).
 The CF community embraces a philosophy of producing excellence by maintaining an open and welcoming culture and an environment that promotes debate and inquiry in a respectful, bold and intellectually rigorous fashion.

 Initially CF was developed for gridded data from climate and forecast models (hence "CF") of the atmosphere and ocean, but its use has subsequently extended to other geosciences, and to observations as well as numerical models.
 The use of CF is recommended where applicable by Unidata.

-Here are the slides for a talk that provides an .
-[This page](latest.html) links to the most recently published version of the CF Conventions, as well as the [current working draft of the next version](cf-conventions/cf-conventions.html).

 ## Quick links to some documents